yoons12055/yoons12055/README.md

 ## Plans
 - Plan to take an Udemy Course  **Docker Mastery: with Kubernetes + Swarm from a Docker Captain**
 - Plan to take an Udemy Course  **Ultimate AWS Certified Cloud Practitioner - 2022** and aim to earn **AWS Cloud Practitioner Certification**
-- After graduation, I want to work as a software engineer in the United States or plan to go to **graduate program** in Data Science.
+- After graduation, I want to work as a software engineer or data engineer in the United States.